AbnerAlexson/Tic-Tac-Toe/README.md

 ![Gameplay](/imgs/Gameplay.png)

 # Description
-This project is a Tic-tac-toe game, was made as part of The Odin's project curiculum.
-This game will be made entirely using HTML, CSS and Javascipt.
+This project is a Tic-tac-toe game, was made as part of The Odin's.
+This will act as a normal tic-tac-toe game with ai and pvp.
+This program will be made entirely using HTMl, CSS, and JavaScript

 # The main focus of this project.
 <ul>